magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 Go to the "Realm settings" page.
 Scroll down and locate the link to "OpenID Endpoint Configuration", then click on it.
 A new window with OpenID Endpoint Configuration will open.
 Check the "Pretty-print" option to make the data view more user-friendly.
-Here you found "Access token URI," "Authorization URI," "JSON Web Key URI," and "User info URI," which are necessary for configuring the OAuth 2.0 client in ThingsBoard.
+Here you found "Access token URI," "Authorization URI," "JSON Web Key URI," and "User info URI," which are necessary for configuring the OAuth 2.0 client in IoT Hub.
 You can find a description of the available endpoints [here](https://www.keycloak.org/securing-apps/oidc-layers){:target="_blank"}.

 {% include images-gallery.html imageCollection="endpoint-configuration" %}